alessiomaffeis/vue-picture-input/README.md

 - **plain**: (boolean, optional) Set *:plain="true"* to remove the inner border and text.
 Default value: false.
 - **accept**: (media type, optional) the accepted image type(s), e.g. image/jpeg, image/gif, etc. Default value: 'image/*'.
 - **size**: (MB, optional) the maximum accepted file size in megabytes.
+- **multiple**: (boolean, optional) allows for multiple files to be selected.
+Note that handling of multiple files is up to you. see @multiple event.
 - **removable**: (boolean, optional) set *:removable="true"* if you want to display a "Remove Photo" button.
 Default value: false.
 - **hideChangeButton**: (boolean, optional) set *:hideChangeButton="true"* if you want to hide the "Change Photo" button.
 Default value: false.
 - **id, name**: (string, optional) the id and name attributes of the HTML input element.